 Are you looking for a luxury ski-in-ski-out hotel that sits directly on the slopes of snow sure alpine mountains?
 A hotel so convenient for skiing that their lift (which elevates you directly from the hotel ski shop) opens right onto the actual slopes?
 A hotel that is not only perfect for adults but offers an insane amount of fun for the kids too?
 Then look no further than Schlosshotel Fiss.
 We have found you the best family ski hotel in Europe.

 Best Time To Visit

-Although the ski conditions on the sunny slopes outside the hotel will be best in the prime of winter, end of January to early March, we visited at the end of March and conditions remained excellent.
-We even had a big dump of snow half way through our stay and throughout our stay, there was still enough snow on the slopes to ski in and out.
+Although the ski conditions on the sunny slopes outside the hotel will be best in the prime of winter, the end of January to early March, we visited at the end of March, and the conditions remained excellent.
+We even had a big dump of snow halfway through our stay, and throughout our stay, there was still enough snow on the slopes to ski in and out.

 How To Get There

 Schlosshotel Fiss is located at 1,436m altitude in the Serfaus-Fiss-Ladis region of the Western Tyrol.
 It’s a 1-hour drive from Innsbruck or 2.5 hours from Munich or Bolzano.
 The nearest train station is in Landeck, a 30-minute transfer away.

 The arrival is spectacular.
 An alpine road winds its way up the side of the steep mountain leading to Fiss.
 It feels like a road that would be featured on BBC’s “Top Gear” with fir trees clinging onto the mountainside when you look up, and a steep drop on the other side of the road offering staggering views across the snow-laden valley.

 When you begin to feel that this dizzyingly high road is going to drive you into the clouds, the pretty mountainside village of Fiss appears.
 Within Fiss, the Schlosshotel Fiss is the best five-star luxury hotel, and it has an incredible location right on the edge of the slope.